 Extremely uniform, small heads with good wrapper leaves.
-Inner leaves are tender, crunchy, and have an excellent, sweet and mild cabbage flavor.
+Inner leaves are tender, crunchy, and have an excellent, sweet, mild cabbage flavor.
 Perfect for summer salads, slaws, or cooked dishes.
 In the UK, they are harvested early in the season, before they have fully headed, and sold as "spring greens."
-Select organic or conventional seeds.
+Avg. head weight: 1 1/2–2 lb.
+Also available in organic seed.
 Avg.
 85,500 seeds/lb.
 Packet: 100 seeds.

 Johnny's is committed to your success, every step of the way.